shayanzarbash/auth-app/README.md

 # Getting Started with Create React App And FireBase

 This project was bootstrapped with React at Front-End and Firebase at Database.
+Auth Project create by reactJS.
+First Signup in Project and then Signin.

+### `npm install`
+First npm install and then run
 ### `npm start`

 Runs the app in the development mode.\